MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Working Principles of Depth Imagers

-Time of Flight is an active depth sensing method, in which depth is derived from the round-trip propagation time that it takes for a signal to be transmitted and received.
+Time-of-Flight is an active depth sensing method, in which depth is derived from the round-trip propagation time that it takes for a signal to be transmitted and received.
 The majority of ToF sensors utilized in the near field employ continuous wave (CW) signal modulations, which measure time based on the relative phase shift $\Delta \varphi$ between the transmitted and received signal.
 The depth is derived from the range $r$, which is measured by~\cite{zanuttigh_2016}:

 The signal frequency is denoted as $f$, and $\text{c}$ is the speed of light in vacuum, which closely matches that of light in air.
 For further details about the operating principle, we refer to the supplementary material.
-ToF technologies employ a simplified model for range sensing, which assumes that targets are diffuse scatterers, with each signal reflecting directly from the first target.
-As a result, these technologies are sensitive to multi-path interference, where signals propagate indirectly in multiple directions before reaching the receiver.
+ToF technologies employ a simplified model for range sensing, which assumes that targets are weak scatterers~\cite{sherif_2014}, with each signal reflecting directly from the first target.
+As a result, these technologies are sensitive to multi-path interference.
 In \autoref{sec:discussion_scattering}, we identify partially transmissive materials as a major cause of such interference.
-Furthermore, the unambiguous range of resolving $\Delta \varphi$ is limited to the periodicity of the sinusoidal CW signal.
+Furthermore, the unambiguous range, in which $\Delta \varphi$ can be correctly resolved, is limited to the periodicity of the sinusoidal CW signal.
 To extend this range, the carrier signal can be modulated over time.
-In our experiments, we use ToF sensors with amplitude-modulated continuous wave (AMCW) and frequency-stepped continuous wave (FSCW) signal modulations, which are illustrated in \autoref{fig:depth_sensing}.
+Noting that various modulation schemes exist, e.g., frequency-modulated continuous wave (FMCW) modulation, we use ToF sensors with AMCW and FSCW signal modulations, which are illustrated in \autoref{fig:depth_sensing}.
 Up next, we will discuss the operating principles of these depth sensing methods.

-\paragraph{NIR AMCW Time of Flight} AMCW ToF algorithms usually operate on the SIMO principle, as they do not require as expensive sensor apertures as imaging radars, and often have more receivers and transmitters than can be effectively managed computationally in MIMO depth estimation algorithms~\cite{zanuttigh_2016}.
-They modulate the amplitude $A$ of a carrier signal over time $t$ using a repetitive modulation signal $s_{\text{m}}$ such that the transmitted signal $s_{\text{t}}$ can be described as:
+\paragraph{NIR AMCW Time-of-Flight} AMCW ToF algorithms modulate the amplitude $A$ of a carrier signal over time $t$ using a repetitive modulation signal $s_{\text{m}}$ such that the transmitted signal $s_{\text{t}}$ can be described as:

 A constant phase offset is described by $\phi_{\text{c}}$.
-To extract the phase shift from the received signal $s_{\text{r}}$, it is cross-correlated with a so-called signal hypothesis $s_{\text{h}}$~\cite{zanuttigh_2016}:
+To extract the phase shift from the received signal, it is demodulated to yield $m_{\text{r}}$ and cross-correlated with a so-called signal hypothesis $s_{\text{h}}$~\cite{zanuttigh_2016}: